MimicTester1307/adapters/CALM-experiments/final_inference_observations.md

 - Sometimes gives the right subtraction solutions but omits the negative sign from the solution (Does tokenizer understand negative sign)
 ## Only Addition
 Almost 100% accuracy
+## Without prompt formatting
+Almost 100% accuracy. ('Almost' because of entries like this:`'7 + 21 = ?'`)
+Some interesting results:
+- `'25 + 4 = 29\nSarah is 29 years old.
+She is 25 years younger than her mother.
+How old is her mother?\nA.
+54 years old`
+- `'8 + 14 = ?\nWhat is the relationship between 8 and 14?\nWhat is the relationship between 8 and 14?
+8 is one more than 7.
+14 is one less than 15.\n8 + 14 = 22.`

 # Merged Adapter  5
 ## Merged Queries